 It is a well known fact that environmental static stability influences the vertical profiles of detrainment from cumulus convection as well as the top heights of cumulus convection.
-Yasunaga et al. (2003) performed a statistical analysis of NASA Pacific Exploratory Mission-Tropics B (PEM-Tropics B) observational data and found that tropical cumulus convection directly transported boundary layer air to
+Yasunaga et al. (2003) performed a statistical analysis of NASA Pacific Exploratory Mission-Tropics B (PEM-Tropics B) observational data and found that tropical cumulus convection directly transported boundary layer air to the 350-600 hPa and 750-800 hPa levels.

-\Corresponding author address: Kazuaki Yasunaga, Institute of Observational Research for Global Change, JAMSTEC Yokosuka headquarters, 2-15, Natsushima-Cho, Yokosuka-city, Kanagawa, 237-0061, Japan: E-mail: yasunaga@jamstec.go.jp the 350-600 hPa and 750-800 hPa levels.
 These pressure levels coincide with the heights where stable layers were frequently observed during the PEM-Tropics B. It is therefore reasonable to expect that clouds detrained from cumulus convection ("detrainment shelves" of Mapes and Zuidema, 1996) would be frequently observed at around the specific layers of 2, 5, and 15-16 km as well as cloud tops.

+\Corresponding author address: Kazuaki Yasunaga, Institute of Observational Research for Global Change, JAMSTEC Yokosuka headquarters, 2-15, Natsushima-Cho, Yokosuka-city, Kanagawa, 237-0061, Japan: E-mail: yasunaga@jamstec.go.jp

-We consider that detrainment shelves are thin cloudy layers composed of small condensate particles of negligible terminal velocity (<0.1 mm in radius).
-Firstly, in the present study, the frequency distribution of base height of clouds without falling condensate particles (>0.1 mm in radius) is examined, making use of 95 GHz cloud profiling radar (wavelength of 3.16 mm) and lidar with a dual wavelength of 532 nm and 1064 nm.
-Secondly, thickness of the cloud with little falling condensate particles is estimated with lidar and radiosonde-derived relative humidity.
+In the present study, detrainment shelves are considered to be thin cloudy layers composed of small condensate particles of negligible terminal velocity (<0.1 mm in radius).
+The frequency distribution of thin cloud in the middle troposphere over the tropical western Pacific is examined with the use of 95 GHz cloud profiling radar (wavelength of 3.16 mm) and lidar with a dual wavelength of 532 nm and 1064 nm.